9 of the best car stereo options for your daily commute

 For some people, the best car stereo will be something classical, like the Pioneer DEH-S5100BT.

 This device can play virtually any kind of music, including your CD collection.
-What’s more, the fantastic price means that this device will suit a wider range of budgets.
+What’s more, the fantastic price means this device will suit a wider range of budgets.

 If you’re looking for advanced audio, then the ADPT technology in the JVC KD-X260BT is a great choice.
 Although this device doesn’t have its own CD player, it does have a strong Bluetooth connection.